Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: Introduction

 Via derived localization, see \cite{KTDerived}, the above results allows one to easily calculate the additive invariants $HH_*$, $HC_*$ and $HH^*$ of many quantizations of singular (affine) symplectic varieties that occur naturally in representation theory.
 See Section \ref{sec:HH} for a discussion and applications.
 For example, let $\Gamma$ be a cyclic group and $\mathfrak{S}_n \wr \Gamma$ the wreath product group that acts as a symplectic reflection group on $\C^{2n}$.
-The corresponding symplectic reflection algebra at $t = 1$ and parameter $\mathbf{c}$ is denoted $\mathsf{H}_{\mathbf{c}}(\mathfrak{S}_n \wr \Gamma)$.
+The corresponding symplectic reflection algebra at $t = 1$ and parameter $\mathbf{c}$ is denoted by $\mathsf{H}_{\mathbf{c}}(\mathfrak{S}_n \wr \Gamma)$.
+For the definition of the filtration $F$ in the corollary below, see example \ref{ex:RCA}.

 \begin{corollary}[Proposition \ref{prop:sph}] Assume that $\mathbf{c}$ is spherical.
 Then,

 as graded vector spaces. \end{corollary}